 Swaps are over the counter contracts and fair value is the current value of future expected net cash flows arising from the swap, taking into account the time value of money.
 Fair value is normally calculated using discounted cash flow models and using market data at the reporting date.
-The Scheme participated in three types of swaps during the year, which are interest rate swaps, inflation swaps and total return swaps as follows:
+Under the IMA with RLAM, derivatives are only permitted for risk management and efficient portfolio management purposes.
+Common forms of swap instruments employed for these purposes include interest rate swaps, inflation swaps and total return swaps: